AllStarLink/ASL3/README.md

 Next install Asterisk in developer mode
 - The -t is for backtraces and thread debug.
 Use -b for backtraces only
 - The -s is for sip if you need it still, leave off the -s if you don’t
-- The -d is for and required
+- The -d is for DAHDI and is required
 ```
 phreaknet install -t -s -d
 ```